 To ease assembly, the supplier created a computer-aided design layout that provided the bottom profile and top corner points of each panel.
 This saved time by eliminating layout from the piece drawings.
 “The use of BIM [building information modeling] help solve many challenges,” Miller says.

 This approach allowed the rehearsal hall to meet a noise criteria of NC 25, which is equivalent to a private office, and the recital hall to reach NC 15, which is equivalent to a recording studio—despite the constant buzz of people and vehicles.

 On the exterior, a unique facade was created to embody Johann Wolfgang von Goethe’s quote, “Architecture is frozen music.”
 It features precast concrete panels folded into faceted forms to “resemble a stage curtain, with folds, texture, and shadows,” Ziomek says.

-The deep folds of the “curtain” were achieved by rotating panels horizontally and tilting them forward and backward vertically.
-This allowed the panels to be staggered, each with one end in front of the previous panel and the other end behind the next.
-As a result, traditional sealant joints were concealed between panels.
-The texture was created using a combination of exposed aggregate material and a custom fluted profile on every other panel face.
+The deep folds were achieved by rotating panels horizontally and tilting them forward and backward vertically.
+This allowed the panels to be staggered, with one end in front of the previous panel, and the other end behind the next.
+Texture was created using a combination of exposed aggregate material, and a custom fluted profile used for every other panel face.

-The project is currently pursuing LEED certification, and most of the points supporting this effort reflect the project’s integration into the dense campus and downtown surroundings.
+The use of precast concrete also enabled rapid construction with minimal disruption, and contractors were thus able to accelerate their timelines.
+The total erection took less than three months.
+The project is currently pursuing LEED certification, and most of the points being sought for that certification come from the project’s integration into the dense campus and downtown core.